-Do not forget to count Amazon Prime (a paid subscription service for free shipping, streaming items and other benefits) and Amazon Go (more ease in product browsing and checkout process from physical amazon store), you will get all kind of Avatars from Amazon for every touch point of consumer journey.
+Do not forget to count Amazon Prime (a paid subscription service for free shipping, streaming items, and other benefits) and Amazon Go (more ease in product browsing and checkout process from physical Amazon store), you will get all kind of Avatars from Amazon for every touch point of the consumer journey.

 3. What will be the revenue model of your marketplace?

 Enough of strategies.
 Let’s talk about outcome aka revenues.
-Marketplace has multiple revenue model-
+Marketplace has multiple revenue models-

 Ugh!!! “too many models”.
 “Problem of plenty”.
 What if these are the golden opportunities in disguise for you?
 Evaluate them and select the best revenue model for your marketplace.
 There is no set formula in book and market.